leo91000/graphile_worker_rs/docs/research/graphile-worker-js-upstream-2026-09-18.md

 bound before dropping that database.
 PostgreSQL 13+ retains its FORCE path.
 No assertions or database compatibility checks were removed.
 This follow-up receives fresh local validation, exact-head CI and another review before merging.

+A further release-contract check reproduced a hang through the existing public `LocalQueueParams -> LocalQueue` conversion: that conversion does not start a fetch loop, so waiting for its completion never finished.
+Unstarted state now starts with run completion true; `LocalQueue::new` sets it false synchronously before spawning the loop.
+A one-second bounded regression failed before this correction.
+The existing in-flight-fetch and concurrent-release tests continue to require started queues to await their real loop completion.

+## Second return review follow-up

+The review of `060d711` requested changes for two valid races.
+The cache now holds its mode read lock through the pop.
+A failed TTL return previously allowed `get_job` to change TtlExpired back to Polling; the strengthened regression failed on the old source (Polling versus expected TtlExpired).
+Polling now resumes only after acknowledgement.
+Since sibling local queues share a worker ID, all their batch and direct database fetches also share a claim boundary.
+A counted return permit is retained with the pending claims across failures and cancellation, preventing a lost-response retry from unlocking a newer same-worker claim.
+Returns do not exclude each other, preserving sequential shutdown progress.
+Fault-injection regressions cover blocked sibling batch/direct fetches, another worker continuing to fetch, cancellation, acknowledgement reopening the gate, and multiple pending returns completed in the opposite order.
+The public unstarted-constructor shutdown regression is included in the same update.
+Validation results and exact delivery heads are recorded in the durable run checkpoint and final report.
+No applied migration is changed by this follow-up.